-Passionate about the protection of constitutional rights, Melinda Gomez chose a career in Criminal Law because she wanted to make a difference in people’s lives.
-Melinda believes “we are all more than the worst thing we have ever done,” and that everyone deserves the right to be treated fairly.
+Melinda Gomez is a skilled litigator who chose a career in criminal law to make a difference in people’s lives.
+She believes that we are all “more than the worst thing we have ever done” and is passionate about the right to fair treatment.